martinrue/dotfiles/README.md

 # dotfiles

 My personal dotfiles for zsh, vim, and git.

 ## Install

 Run `make` to link all dotfiles.

 ## Uninstall

-Run `make clean` to remove all dotfile links.
+Run `make clean` to remove all links.